 Choosing the right person to inspect the property

-East Coast Building Inspections pair an experienced Licenced Building Inspector & Pest Inspector to develop a comprehensive property & pest inspection, both inspectors have been in their fields for over 20 years so you are getting two experienced inspectors on site together that gives you peace of mind.
+East Coast Building Inspections pair an experienced Licensed Building Inspector ( Travis Reeves ) & Pest Inspector ( Paul Lee ) to develop a comprehensive property & pest inspection, both inspectors have been in their fields for over 20 years & have over 50 years experience between them, so you are getting two experienced inspectors on site together that gives you peace of mind.
 We strongly recommend that buyers carry out a combined Building and Pest Inspection to provide you with full insight into a property.

 A professional person will ensure that the format and content of the report complies with the Australian Standard (AS 4349.3).
 Ensure that the person you choose has adequate insurance cover, particularly for professional indemnity.